GilbertzRivi/video_compressor/README.md

 Auto compression uses ffmpeg crf compression, its more effective and faster.
 The slider will affect compression factor.
 Higher number = bigger compresion.

 Then click compress and wait untill "Done" window pops up.
+Don't worry if the windows will be unresponding, just wait.
+In cmd windows, you can see the progress program  has already made.

-below you can see how much time the operation took.
+After completion of compression, you can see how much time it took.